 Lafayette, Indiana-bred rising emcee Ian Demontrio began his artistic journey in 2007 when he was just 15 years old.
-His passion was understandably ignited by a move to an Atlanta suburb, which placed him in the direct company of many hip-hop legends.
+His passion was further fueled by a move to an Atlanta suburb, which placed him in the direct company of many hip-hop legends.
 As an independent artist, he continued to blossom, learning how to produce and engineer his own albums.

 Demontrio dropped his first mixtape, Basic But Uncommon, when he was 18.
 In 2012 he released “Black Hollywood,” which was inspired by Atlanta’s notoriety as a hub of success for Black people.
 In 2016 he had the opportunity to perform at an event that Cardi B was headlining.
 Over the past couple of years, he has continuously delivered quality singles and mixtapes.

 Speaking of which, the 29-year-old recently released “My Hittaz” with Atlanta rapper Young Dro.

 We spoke with Demontrio about his career and new song.

 What was your introduction to music?